What is Shmirah?

 - take shifts while you yourself are in mourning, as an opportunity to process your own grief while comforting others;

-- honor the memory of a loved one by serving yearly at approximately the time of the yarzeit (anniversary of death); or
+- honor the memory of a loved one by serving yearly around the time of their yarzeit (anniversary of death); or

-- … our favorite! … join the ranks of those who accompany the deceased on their journey every chance they get, over a period of many years.
+- … our favorite! … join the ranks of those who accompany the deceased on their journey every chance they get, over many years.

 Who benefits from Austin Shmirah?

-Thanks to the cooperative nature of Austin Shmirah, there are a number of mutual benefits among congregations, shomrim, and those we serve.
+The cooperative nature of Austin Shmirah benefits congregations, shomrim, and those we serve in a number of ways.

-- Smaller congregations (with few shomrim among their members) get reinforcements from the rest of the community when they have many shifts to fill
+- Smaller congregations get reinforcements from the rest of the community when they have many shifts to fill

-- Shomrim who find great meaning in this mitzvah can increase their opportunities to perform it by partnering with multiple congregations
+- Shomrim who find great meaning in this mitzvah can increase their opportunities by partnering with multiple congregations

 How do I get started?